beegee115/masks/index.md

 # What kind of mask does Brigitte make?

 I tried a couple different types of masks and a few varieties of fabric and filter material.
-In the end, because it’s easiest to sew and has the best chance (that I’ve found) of a good fit, I’m using a modified version of the Olson Mask.
+In the end, because it’s not too hard to sew and has the best chance (that I’ve found) of a good fit, I’m using a modified version of the Olson Mask.

 I made the decision to use this mask after trying a similar one that was complicated to sew, and after watching [this video from The Fabric Patch](https://youtu.be/N4r8nwFdUxY) (who made the video after collectively making more than 167,000 masks!).
 Using a suggestion from the end of that video, I’m using a [modification to the Olson mask pattern](https://www.craftpassion.com/face-mask-sewing-pattern/#face-mask-pattern) that was created by engineer Jesse Killion.